eslachance/enmap/docs/api-docs.md

 (`item[prop] === value`).
 <warn>Do not use this to check for an item by its ID.
 Instead, use `enmap.has(id)`.
 See
 [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/has) for details.</warn>
-DEPRECATION WARNING: WILL BE REMOVED IN ENMAP 6!
+DEPRECATION WILL BE REMOVED IN ENMAP 6!
 Use has("key", "path") instead!

 **Kind**: instance method of [<code>Enmap</code>](#enmap-map)